On simultaneous conjugation of permutations: Simultaneous conjugation

 \section{Simultaneous conjugation}

-In this section we first prove Conjecture\ \ref{pan1-0} in the case when there is no transitive cycle factors chain of $\alpha$ on $\beta$, and then by using the result of this case to confirm the opposite case.

-For the case that there is no transitive cycle factors chain of $\alpha$ on $\beta$, it suffices to prove every case of Theorem\ \ref{pan3-6}~-\ \ref{pan3-20}.
-However, there are still two problems need to be solved, one is that for a fixed $\alpha$ there exist many $\beta'$ such that $[\alpha,\beta']=[\alpha,\beta]$, the other is that we can't give exact form of $\beta$ even if $\alpha$ and $\alpha^\beta$ have been given.
-In order to settle these two problems, we obtain the following two lemmas.
+In this section, we first prove Conjecture\ \ref{pan1-0} in the case when there is no transitive cycle factors chain of $\beta$ on $\alpha$.
+Note that for the case that there is no transitive cycle factors chain of $\beta$ on $\alpha$, it suffices to prove each case of Theorems\ \ref{pan3-6}~-\ \ref{pan3-20}.
+However, there are still two problems that need to be solved, one is that for a fixed $\alpha$, there exist many $\beta'$ such that $[\alpha,\beta']=[\alpha,\beta]$, and the other is that we can't give an exact form of $\beta$ even if $\alpha$ and $\alpha^\beta$ have been given.
+In order to settle these two problems, we give the following two lemmas.